csh3/RegAssembler/README.md

 **Please ensure the above in your environment variable `PATH`.**

 ## 4. Usage
-We recommend following parameter settings for different types of sequencing data.
-The main program is `Re-sampling.py` and `FilterReads.py` is used to remove short and duplicate reads in advance.
+The main program is `Re-sampling.py`, and `FilterReads.py` is used to remove short and duplicate reads in advance.
+Here for a quick start, we recommend following parameter settings for different types of sequencing data.
+You can specify the command line option `-h` to look up the detailed usage message.

 For **MiSeq** datasets: